 YeNug Weha (Ethiopian Niger Seeds Juice) Recipe

-Recipe by The Ethiopian Food Course: Drinks, Breakfast, JuicesCuisine: EthiopianDifficulty: Easy
+Course: Drinks, Breakfast, JuicesCuisine: EthiopianDifficulty: Easy

 YeNug Weha is another one Ethiopia’s refreshing and healthy beverages.
 While it’s not quite a popular drink, it certainly does bring a lot to the table.
 The core ingredient of YeNug Weha is Nug (Niger Seeds), which originated in Ethiopia and is believed to have been domesticated before 3000 BC in the highlands of Ethiopia, where it is still cultivated as an oilseed crop.
 YeNug Weha has a slight nutty taste that comes from the Niger seeds, and is great source of amino acids.
 Here is a simple recipe that you can follow to make YeNug Weha at home.